Brandon Bernstein: Racing career

 In 2002, Bernstein worked solely as a crew member for his father's race team.
-In 2003, he made a sensational comeback to racing, winning 3 of the first 8 events of the season.
+In 2003, he made a sensational comeback to racing, winning three of the first eight events of the season.
 In April, he was in command of the points when he suffered a major accident at Englishtown that sidelined him for the remainder of the season.
 Despite his accident he was named rookie of the year.

-In 2004, he became the second Bernstein to hold the NHRA speed record when he set it at Chicago.
-In 2005, Bernstein won 2 events.
-In 2006, he logged 4 event wins and 3 runner-up finishes, ultimately finishing 3rd in the final points standings.
-In 2007, Bernstein won 5 events and contended for the championship but again finished 3rd in a close battle.
+In 2004, Bernstein became the second Bernstein to hold the NHRA speed record when he set it at Chicago.
+In 2005, Bernstein won two events.
+In 2006, he logged four event wins and three runner-up finishes, ultimately finishing third in the final points standings.
+In 2007, Bernstein won five events and contended for the championship but again finished third in a close battle.
 In 2008, his last season with co-crew chiefs Tim and Kim Richards, the team made four final-round appearances, finishing seventh in point standings.
 In 2009, under the guidance of crew chief Rob Flynn, Bernstein won in Richmond, Virginia, had four runner-up finishes and was No. 5 in 2009 NHRA Full Throttle point standings.

 After losing his ride for Morgan Lucas Racing in 2013, Brandon became Al-Anabi Racing's general manager.
 He is currently the GM for Alan Johnson Racing.